chromium/chromium/docs/updater/functional_spec.md

 A ping with the value `kEventAppCommandComplete` = `41` is sent if usagestats are enabled after an app command completes execution.

+If the app command launched successfully, the result returned by the app command process will be reported in `error` in the ping.

+If the app command fails to launch, code `kErrorAppCommandLaunchFailed ` is reported in the `extra_code1` in the ping, along with the actual error code that caused that launch failure in `error`.

+If the app command times out, code `kErrorAppCommandTimedOut` is reported in the `extra_code1` in the ping, along with the error code `HRESULT_FROM_WIN32(ERROR_TIMEOUT)` in `error`.

 ### Policy Status API
 The feature allows Chrome and other applications to query the policies that are currently in effect.